The School for Champions is an educational website that shows you how to achieve your dreams.

 Although it seems trivial, it is a good idea to look at counting to understand the number system and addition.
 Children start counting on their fingers: one, two, three, four, five, and so on.
 Each number in counting on your hand is one finger more than the previous.

-Once we have established symbols for numbers, counting becomes easier, because we can then write it down.
+Once you have established symbols for numbers, counting becomes easier, because you can then write it down.

 Names and symbols of numbers